m4ttsch/omscs-notes-notes/information-security/software-security.md

 If we do this, what will happen?

 Remember, the point of the return address is to give the function a location to transfer control to when it is done executing.
-If we overwrite that address, the function will “return” to the address we supply and begin executing instructions from that address.
+If we overwrite that address, the function will "return" to the address we supply and begin executing instructions from that address.

 ## Buffer Overflow Quiz
 ![](https://assets.omscs.io/AF1E8B07-5821-4767-976D-54A9EE56319C.png)